-Talkback Switch: When active engages the inbuilt microphone and routes the operator's voice through the headphones and also to the output on the rear of the unit.
+Talkback Active Switch: When active engages either the inbuilt or external microphone and routes the operator's voice through the headphones and also to the talkback and CUE outputs on the rear of the unit.
 The switch is non-latching and so must be held in to be active.
+If preferred a footswitch can be connected at the rear that does the same job (see (14)).